andrea-pugliatti/deck-lab/README.md

 ## API Collection Usage

-The repository includes a Bruno collection under the `bruno/` folder for exercising the app locally.
-It is useful for:
+The `bruno/` folder holds a Bruno collection for hitting the API locally.
+It's handy for:

-- testing authentication flows such as login and logout
+- testing auth flows like login and logout
 - creating and validating decks through the API
-- exploring card and deck endpoints without needing to build a custom client
+- exploring card and deck endpoints without building a custom client
 - quickly verifying backend behavior while frontend changes are in progress

 To use it: